Published on December 16th, 2017 | by Braeden Farrell0

 But let’s be honest.
 I’d like to say that in no way shape or form would I want to go through that with Goldberg again.
 He’s a big man and he studies the art of fighting.
 I’m just a wiry guy from Winnipeg who was sick of being buried and reacted accordingly.
 I surprised him with my ruthless aggression and he was stuck in a moment that he couldn’t get out of and didn’t know what to do.
 I basically held on for dear life and was credited with the win.

 Suffice it to say there will never be a rematch.

-Certainly one of the more fascinating and buzzed about backstage debacles.
+The Chris Jericho and Bill Goldberg fight is certainly one of the more fascinating and buzzed about backstage debacles.
 Of course, in this crazy world of pro wrestling, somehow they managed to patch things up like most superstars with intense beef seem to eventually do.